mitchdavenport88/MSP1/README.md

-I'd like the work section to be more like an online portfolio, with each project having a page to itself talking about the project in more detail and showing more images, videos and sketches but in more structured and user friendly way then currently done.
+I'd like the work section to be more like an online portfolio, with each project having a page to itself talking about the project in more detail and showing more images, videos and sketches but in more structured and user friendly way than currently done.

 Alex has selected 12 projects that she’d like to continue displaying – meaning an additional 12 pages, which isn’t feasible or necessary at this time.
 We can keep this to one page for the time being and show an image that represents each project